1. Why is information important?

 6. How can I schedule, make or cancel donations?

 You can currently donate in the following ways, but we may add or remove ways of donating at any time.

-● You can instruct us to round up your spare change to the nearest whole number on any purchase you make and donate the difference.
+- You can round instruct us to round up your spare change to the nearest whole dollar on any purchase you make and donate the difference.

-Even if we offer cryptocurrency in your region, you can only donate in “real” currencies from your Revolut account.
-We or the charity may also limit the real currencies you can donate in.
+- You can only donate in USD from your Revolut account.
 This means that you cannot donate directly in cryptocurrency or in any other value held on your Revolut account.
-However, you can convert that cryptocurrency or other value into a “real” currency and then donate it
+However, you can convert that cryptocurrency or other value into a “real” currency and then donate it.